CNC Projects Built Using Sherline Tools

 Figure 1—The adapter is shown pressed into position on a 4400 lathe crosslide handwheel.
 It really comes in handy on the longer axis but will work on any Sherline lathe or mill adjustable zero handwheel.
 Click on photo to view larger image.

-Figure 2—Here you can see the two steps in the back side.
+Figure 2—Here, you can see the two steps on the back side.
 Click on photo to view larger image.

 The part was cut using a 1-1/4″ milling cutter, and 0,0 was the center of the part.
 He started with a 4″ square piece of stock.
 (CLICK HERE to copy the g-code text file he wrote.)

 Figure 3—A reversible, battery-powered electric drill makes quick work of long travels in either direction.
 An electric screwdriver would work too.
 Click on photo to view larger image.

 14. Making your own set of CNC Box wrenches by Joe Peitz